torok839098/plastic-pollution/README.md

     ![Mismanaged Plastic Waste in Ocean Per Capita](https://github.com/mjardinico/plastic-pollution/blob/main/Resources/mismanaged_plastic_waste_to_ocean_per_capita.png)

-2. Create a heatmap using the Python library called Folium, where the Latitude, Longitude, Measurement are the fields to be considered in the dataset `MarineMicroplastics_oceanwater.csv`.
+2. Using the above code, create a heatmap using the Python library called Folium, where the Latitude, Longitude, Measurement are the fields to be considered in the dataset `MarineMicroplastics_oceanwater.csv`.

     ![Marine Microplast in Oceanwater](https://github.com/mjardinico/plastic-pollution/blob/main/Resources/marine_microplastics_img.png)